alephium/www/src/content/news/diffbomb-day-postmortem-334b3fdccc5/index.md

 _Run more full nodes:_ Ensure that more people in the dev team have a full node running at all times, this will decrease reaction time and improve immediate data analysis.

-_Expose the difficulty metric in the full node:_ To bring more transparency and ease future analysis, we want to make it easier to <a href="https://github.com/alephium/alephium/issues/806" data-href="https://github.com/alephium/alephium/issues/806">see the difficulty</a> at any point in time, directly from the full node.
+_Expose the difficulty metric in the full node:_ To bring more transparency and ease future analysis, we want to make it easier to <a href="https://github.com/alephium/alephium/issues/806" >see the difficulty</a> at any point in time, directly from the full node.

-_Document more:_ It was always the plan to document the technology and code more, and the team has started a <a href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" data-href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301">significant</a> <a href="https://docs.alephium.org/dapps/getting-started" data-href="https://docs.alephium.org/dapps/getting-started">effort</a> in that regard.
+_Document more:_ It was always the plan to document the technology and code more, and the team has started a <a href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" >significant</a> <a href="https://docs.alephium.org/dapps/getting-started" >effort</a> in that regard.
 Alephium team will up the ante here, and provide more documentation.

 _Communicate more:_ The constant communication has been useful to minimize disruption to all parties involved.
 The community support, questioning, presence and stimulating challenges have been humbling and amazingly helpful.